Notes on the Geography of Peninsular India: Hampi Royal Center

 Elephants, horses, infantry, musicians, dancing girls.

 The temple within, dedicated to Ramachandra, was probably the chapel of the king and his family.
 Seeking greater legitimacy than Virupaksha alone could provide, the kings adopted Rama, too.

-The temple dates from the 15th century; the lawn is the work of the Archaeological Survey, convinced that lawns improve things.
+The temple dates from the 15th century; the lawn is the work of the Archaeological Survey, convinced that lawns make everything better.

 Inside, a pavilion.

 An ornamental roof.

 Flanked by courtiers, Rama is shown with Sita.

 Once again, brick and plaster on a stone base.

 And you thought Jean-Pierre Rampal could play the flute.